How to Upgrade to Moodle 5.x: Step-by-Step Guide + New /Public/ Folder Structure Explained

 ln -s /path/to/moodle/public /path/to/webroot/moodle

-This command links your web-accessible directory to Moodle’s /public folder.
+This creates a link from your web-accessible directory to Moodle’s /public folder.
 You can then point your domain to the symlink path in your hosting control panel.

 • Use a location-specific alias if your hosting control panel supports it.